 After presenting all the above documents you will receive:

 - A signed and stamped confirmation letter which includes all your details, your new NIE number and a ist of what you must bring for the next appointment.

 - Carbon copy form (to be taken at a later date to the bank to pay the administration fee of €10.60).

-Next, go to the police counter (on the far left, still in Extranjeria) to make an appointment for a fingerprint stamp.
-Go home.
-Come back on the appointment date & time you are given.
+Before leaving the office, go to the police counter (on the far left of the Extranjeria building) to make an appointment for taking your fingerprints.
+Go home and return on the appointment date and time you are given.

-Make payment in the bank before your fingerprint appointment (Banco Santander at UCAM will not process this payment).
+Make your payment at the bank before your fingerprint appointment (Banco Santander at UCAM will not process this payment).
 Come to the appointment with the bank´s stamped payment confirmation, the stamped confirmation letter from your previous appointment, and your passport or national identification.

-Go to police counter – say that you have fingerprint appointment today – police will give you ticket number – go to waiting room – wait for your number to be announced in the waiting area.
+Go back to the police counter – say that you have fingerprint appointment today – police will give you ticket number – go to waiting room – wait for your number to be announced in the waiting area.
 After your appointment you will receive a letter titled “Resguardo de Solicitud o Renovación de Tarjeta de Extranjero”.
 Keep this for future reference.